Exploration noise for learning linear-quadratic mean field games: Numerical experiments

 The next question in our numerical experiments is to address the behavior of the algorithm as the viscosity tends to $0$.
-As made clear by the analysis performed in Section \ref{Sec:2}, the influence of the small viscosity may manifest in several manners, depending on the error that is addressed: recall indeed that the bound in the statement of Proposition \ref{prop:2} does not depend on $\varepsilon$, whilst the bound provided by the main Theorem \ref{main:thm:2} blows up as $\varepsilon$ tends to $0$.
+As made clear in the analysis performed in Section \ref{Sec:2}, the influence of the small viscosity may manifest in an exponential manner and this was our original motivation to design a geometrically converging scheme.

-For sure, this is a main issue from the numerical point of view since we may expect the numerical method to become somewhat instable as $\varepsilon$ tends to $0$.
-Independently of the bounds provided by the results, the numerical difficulty is easy to understand: The Girsanov density underlying our algorithm becomes highly singular and this may produce high variances in the computations.
-Our strategy to overcome this obvious drawback is inspired from simulated annealing method: The viscosity parameter is decreased step by step; At each new step, we use the return of the algorithm at the previous value of the viscosity as a new guess in our algorithm.
-As exemplified below (see Figure \ref{fig:selection}), this turns out to be an efficient method in the benchmark example introduced in Subsection \ref{Subse:3:1}.